Constraints on active-sterile neutrino transition magnetic moments from low-energy electronic recoils at direct detection experiments: Results

-We summarize our 2 dof 90\% CL limits in Table~\ref{tab:2dof_flavdep}, clearly illustrating the comparative sensitivity of the considered experiments.
-We would like to mention that these are compatible with the combined analysis results of LZ, PandaX-4T, and XENONnT studied in Ref.~\cite{DeRomeri:2024hvc} regarding the sterile-active neutrino TMM in the E$\nu$ES process.
-Beyond the current experimental constraints, future prospects for probing active–sterile TMMs have been actively explored in the literature.
-In particular, Ref.\cite{Brdar:2020quo} provides projected sensitivities for the next-generation multi-ton direct detection experiment DARWIN\cite{DARWIN:2016hyl}, demonstrating its potential to significantly improve upon existing limits.
+We summarize our 2 dof 90\% CL limits in Table~\ref{tab:2dof_flavdep}, which illustrates the comparative sensitivity of the considered experiments.
+We note that a combined analysis using datasets from some DD experiments, including earlier PandaX data, was previously performed in Ref.~\cite{DeRomeri:2024hvc}.
+Our results demonstrate an improvement over the limits reported in that work.
+Beyond current experimental constraints, future prospects for probing active–sterile TMMs have been actively explored in the literature.
+In particular, Ref.\cite{Brdar:2020quo} provides projected sensitivities for the next-generation multi-ton direct detection experiment DARWIN \cite{DARWIN:2016hyl}, demonstrating its potential to significantly improve upon existing limits.
 Similarly, in our previous work~\cite{Demirci:2024vzk}, we performed a sensitivity analysis using the projected specifications of the CDEX-50 experiment~\cite{CDEX:2023vvc} for CE$\nu$NS processes, highlighting its complementary reach in the low-energy neutrino sector.
-Additionally, Ref.\cite{Ismail:2021dyp} investigates expected sensitivities at future forward neutrino detectors such as FLArE\cite{Batell:2021blf}, designed to probe TeV-scale neutrino interactions at the LHC.
+Additionally, Ref.\cite{Ismail:2021dyp} investigates expected sensitivities at future forward neutrino detectors such as FLArE \cite{Batell:2021blf}, designed to probe TeV-scale neutrino interactions at the LHC.
 Their projections for sterile neutrino dipole portals at high neutrino energies further complement the low-energy direct detection constraints.
 Overall, our results reinforce the complementarity of the latest direct detection data with other experimental approaches in constraining active–sterile neutrino transition magnetic moments.
 The growing precision and exposure of current-generation direct detection experiments, combined with future facilities, promise continued progress in probing neutrino electromagnetic properties beyond the SM.